probcomp/Venturecxx/README.md

 -   You can find two advanced examples in the `examples/` directory.
-    These rely on VentureUnit (included), an experimental inference visualization wrapper around Venture as a library.
+    These rely on VentureUnit (included), an experimental inference visualization wrapper using Venture as a library.

 Developing Venture